pantheon-systems/documentation/source/content/external-libraries.md

 ### Drupal PhantomJS Configuration

-Once you have downloaded and enabled the PhantomJS Capture module, you'll need to configure the image toolkit settings.
-Go to the image toolkit settings page at: `/admin/config/user-interface/phantomjs_capture` to specify the library path.
+After you've downloaded and enabled the PhantomJS Capture module, you'll need to configure the image toolkit settings.
+Go to the image toolkit settings page at `/admin/config/user-interface/phantomjs_capture` to specify the library path.

 ## Apache Tika